 Conservation Efforts in Minnesota

-Desmodium nudiflorum occurs on at least four parcels that are owned by the MN DNR and managed for timber production.
-It also occurs at one site in a State Park.
+Desmodium nudiflorum occurs on at least four parcels that are owned by the Minnesota DNR and managed for timber production.
+It also occurs at one site in a state park.
 This population is probably secure, simply because most consumptive uses of natural resources are forbidden in state parks.
 The other sites, however, could be subjected to logging and other forestry-related management activities that could conflict with the conservation of this rare species.

 Coffin, B., and L. Pfannmuller, editors.
 1988.
 Minnesota's endangered flora and fauna.
 University of Minnesota Press, Minneapolis.
 473 pp.

 Isely, D. 1998.
 Native and naturalized Leguminosae (Fabaceae) of the United States.
 Brigham Young University Press, Provo, Utah.
 1,007 pp.